-Call: 1-800-273-TALK (8255) and press 1 for the Military Crisis Line.
+Call: 988 and press 1 for the Military Crisis Line.

 Reduce Access Reduce Suicides

-Here are some things we can do:
+Here are things everyone can do: